 ~C: I do just one more.
 When I finally give myself that space, it gives me permission to do that very thing: dream a new dream, get creative.

 So, I asking myself and God, “This clearly didn’t work.
 Show me how else is it this project land in the hands of people it’s supposed to?”
-And whenever I do that, lean back in my self-space, breath and ask permission to find a new angle.
+And whenever I do that, lean back in my self-space, breathe and ask permission to find a new angle.
 I get creative and I come up with really cool things, really cool concepts like a publishing house.

 So, in the very idea of allowing yourself to dream something new, given your self-permission to get creative to find a new answer, play always helps me.
 Creativity helps me what I feel uninspired, nothing works.
-So, getting creative, asking permission, giving yourself permission, ask for new perspective or ask for a new avenue.
+So, getting creative, asking permission, giving yourself permission, ask for a new perspective or ask for a new avenue.
 It always helps me.

 ~M: That’s so insightful, the word “courageous” comes up for me when I hear you explain that.
 As well as allowing yourself.
 So these all go together, right?
 Giving yourself that space.